stanwmusic/wp-tevko-responsive-images/readme.md

 ##Changelog

 - Improved performance of `get_srcset_array`
-- Added advanced image compresson option (available by adding hook to functions.php)
+- Added advanced image compression option (available by adding hook to functions.php)
 - Duplicate entires now filtered out from srcset array
-- Upgrade picturefill to 2.3.1
+- Upgrade Picturefill to 2.3.1
 - Refactoring plugin JS, including a switch to ajax for updating the srcset value when the image is changed in the editor
 - Now using wp_get_attachment_image_attributes filter for post thumbnails
 - Readme and other general code typo fixes